rohanraj96/Project3-AdvancedLaneLines/writeup.md

 Next step was experimenting with different kind of thresholding and their values to get the best possible result.

-I chose the HLS color scheme to get optimum results and derivative thresholding as well
+I chose the HSV and RGB color scheme to get optimum results and derivative thresholding as well

 [HLS seperate channels](./report_imgs/channels.png)